aws-samples/amazon-chime-sdk-meetings-load-test/README.md

   - frequency at which the the metrics should be fetched from the browser running the localhost client [default = 0.016 min = 1 sec]
 - putMetricDataNamespace
   - name of the namespace to view the metrics
+- loadTestSessionName
+  - session name assigned to the load test
+- sessionPasscode
+  - passcode used to set up the anonymous users

 Usage:

 ```